Ziyan7/Entitlement-Script-Builder/README.md

 const cors = require("cors");
 const {
-  urlShortenerSchema,// return a mongoose schema PostUrlShortener, //function to convert long url to short url and save the short url in the database getUrlShortener, //function to redirect to the long/original URL on using the short url } = require("@yml-org/fe-component-library/packages/url-shortener/src/index.ts");
+  urlShortenerSchema,// return a mongoose schema postUrlShortener, //function to convert long url to short url and save the short url in the database getUrlShortener, //function to redirect to the long/original URL on using the short url } = require("@yml-org/fe-component-library/packages/url-shortener/src/index.ts");